kaywoz/kaywoz.github.io/_tabs/about.md

 This is my docusite slash projectsite slash achievement-bragg-blog.
 Hopefully I'll have some posts about things you're interested in, things you've not heard of and things unimaginable (an old project running Photon Vcenter on Hyper-V comes to mind...)

-Please feel free to use any documentation for your own where you find it relevant.
+Please feel free to use any documentation as your own where you find it relevant.
 Cheers!